HXYfighter/HXYfighter.github.io/_pages/about.md

 ---

-I am a 3rd-year Ph.D. student in the Department of Electronic Engineering at Tsinghua University, China, advised by Prof. Hao Zhang.
+I am a 3rd-year Ph.D. candidate in the Department of Electronic Engineering at Tsinghua University, China, advised by Prof. Hao Zhang.
 Prior to this, I received my Bachelor's degree also from Dept. EE, THU in 2022.

 My research is mainly focused on **machine learning for drug discovery**, with the aim of making a greater contribution to humans' health and scientific discoveries through AI.
 I am also interested in cutting-edge AI topics such as large language models, computer vision, and neuroscience.